Kedesh Naphtali - Overview

 Middle Bronze period: The city expanded and transformed into a large Canaanite city/state in the Middle Bronze IIa period (20th-18th C BC).
 At that time, parts of Canaan and the Phoenician shore were under the Egyptian rule, a rising empire which was at its peak.
 Kedesh, Hazor and Laish (Dan) are among the 64 cities referenced in the 19th C Egyptian (12th Dynasty) enemy-curse clay tablets ("execration texts") as "Zbl-Hadad".

-Late Bronze: In the second half of the 15th C BC a coalition of Canaanite cities, headed by Megiddo, mutinied against the Egyptian rule.
+Late Bronze: Egypt conquered Canaan in the 16th Century BC, during their struggle against the Hyksos invasion to Egypt.
+In the second half of the 15th C BC a coalition of Canaanite cities, headed by Megiddo, mutinied against the Egyptian rule.
 The Egyptians crushed this attempt in the famous battle near Megiddo (1468 BC), which resulted in the Egyptian re-conquest of Canaan for another 350 years.
 A total of 119 cities were listed on tablets in the Egyptian temples as the conquered and enslaved cities.
 The city of Kedesh is not explicitly listed as one of the cities that were conquered by Egyptian Pharaoh Thutmose III .
 However, the region of "Galil" in that list may have referred to the city of Kedesh.

 Seti I Stele found in Beit She'an